TomW49/final_proj_cc/README.md

 * LCDataDictionary.csv - supplimentary information explaining variables in the data set

-* lendining\_club_loans.csv - main data set containing all customer information, 42,538 observations
+* lending\_club_loans.csv - main data set containing all customer information, 42,538 observations

 * state\_names_info.csv - expands on state abbreviations that are found in the main data set